Please ensure Javascript is enabled for purposes of website accessibility

 1.3 billion people globally are disabled.
 So, you want a fair and realistic representation of disabled people.

-Sinceย it is the law in several countriesย to prioritize accessibility, disability-friendliness is part of doing business.
+Since it is the law in several countries to prioritize accessibility, disability-friendliness is part of doing business.

 Although you are not an expert in this area, you want to be an inclusive place to work, shop, or visit.
-Part of the problem is your public-facing communications.
-You know that your public-facing coms are not accessible enough, but you don’t know why.
-Plus, some or all of the statements apply to you:

 Disability lived experience-informed writing for web and print publications.